dolly alderton’s notes on being a woman

 Honey Dijon asks: Do you lessen who are you are to be loved by men and liked by women, or vice versa?
 I definitely used to shrink or "declutter" myself to gain the attention and affection of men -- but that's firmly a thing of the past.
 I haven't experienced much dislike or hostility from women over the years, which I know a lot of people find hard to believe, as we're always told we're each other's own worst enemies, which is a belief I really push back against.
 Whenever women take an instant and irrational disliking to each other, it's usually rooted in anxiety or insecurity.

 My question for the next woman doing this column would be: If you could have a big night out with one woman dead or alive, who would it be and where would you go?

-Dolly's first book Everything I Know About Love is out 1 February, pre-order it here.
+Dolly's first book Everything I Know About Love is out now.
+Order it here.